The Road Back (film): Production

 The film was budgeted at $800,000 but went over budget.

+Specialist marksman, George Daly (1888–1937), an ex-Marine who fired machine gun live ammunition at actors, died in a stunt explosion during the opening battle scenes.
+He had taken out a $10,000 life insurance policy two weeks before the accident.

 Critical reception

 Frank S. Nugent of The New York Times panned the film, calling it "an approximation of the novel; it is touched occasionally with the author's bleak spirit.
 But most of the time it goes its own Hollywooden-head way, playing up the comedy, melodramatizing rather than dramatizing, reaching at last toward a bafflingly inconclusive conclusion ...
 It is distressing to watch the mutilation of a great theme."
 Variety called Whale's direction "excellent" but found the story "an emasculated scenario without a strong finish".
 Harrison's Reports wrote that given the material, the producers "should have turned out a stirring dramatic account of the difficulties for men, just back from war, in readjusting themselves.
 Instead of dwelling on these difficulties and arousing the audience's sympathy, the producers saw fit to stress the comedy angle, and to such a point that it weakens the picture's dramatic quality."
 John Mosher of The New Yorker thought the task of adapting the novel for the screen was a challenging one and gave Whale credit for handling some of the film's "difficulties with tact", but found the comedy element "confusing, almost embarrassing.
 Also it is definitely not German, and, along with the very American boys of the cast, the essential atmosphere is often bewildering.
 It's neither German nor anything else—just studio nether world."

 Writing for Night and Day in 1937, Graham Greene gave the film a poor review, describing it briefly as "an awful film, one big Mother's Day, celebrated by American youth, plump, adolescent faces with breaking sissy voices".
 Greene's chief complaint was of the American mischaracterization of German war experiences, and he noted that the film "might be funny if it wasn't horrifying. [-] America seeing the world in its own image".

 Sky Movies wrote, "a somewhat belated sequel to All Quiet on the Western Front, Universal's critically and commercially acclaimed anti-war drama, The Road Back didn't enjoy the same success...The strong statement Whale wanted to make was seen by some reviewers, but this original cut was withdrawn.
 It's a shame the film hasn't been restored to its former glory as it would be as much a classic as its illustrious predecessor."
 Leonard Maltin has called it a "heavy-handed sequel...interesting to watch but unsatisfying."
 However, TV Guide noted, "some of Whale's film does show through...The battle scenes are still powerful, and a special traveling crane was developed to shoot them, a gadget the director was so enamored of that he used it throughout the film."